Local Service Toolbox Project

 | || |

-The second piece, Serving NA in Rural and Isolated Communities, is now available for a 90-day review period until 31 July.
-Along with this printed piece we are also offering a webpage containing links to downloadable locally developed resources here, and hosting regular web meetings to provide support and discussion of common issues and solutions.
-More information about the web meetings can be obtained by emailing firstname.lastname@example.org.
+Serving NA in Rural and Isolated Communities discusses some of the challenges and solutions when carrying the message in less densely populated areas.
+This tool is available in English and Spanish.
+Along with this printed piece we are also offering a webpage containing links to downloadable locally developed resources here, and we host regular web meetings to bring together members servicing in rural and isolated communities for mutual support and discussion of common issues and solutions.
+If you would like to get involved, email firstname.lastname@example.org.

-Whether you are a service veteran or an area service newcomer, we could use your help.
+Whether you are a service veteran or a local service newcomer, we could use your help.

 What can you do?